BenjaSanchez/map-runs/README.md

 5. Run locally `./src/map_runs.py` (make sure you have all requirements installed).
 6. Done! your map is now available at `./output-map.html`.

-## Instructions for setting up continuous integration
+## Instructions for keeping your own map up to date

 These steps are only necessary if you would like to update automatically your map as you get new data with continuous integration (CI).
-You will need both Github and [Travis CI](https://travis-ci.com) accounts.
+You will need a Github account.

 1. Fork this repo.
-2. Trigger CI by Travis for your fork.
-3. Get a personal access token from Github with `repo` access (instructions [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)).
-4. Add said token as an environment variable (with name `GITHUB_TOKEN`) in Travis' settings for your fork.
-5. Follow steps 2-3-4 from the previous instructions.
+2. Follow steps 2-3-4 from the previous instructions.
-6. Commit+push your changes to the repo.
+3. Commit+push your changes to the repo.
-7. Your map will be available in the `gh-pages` branch, at [`./output-map.html`](https://benjasanchez.github.io/map-runs/output-map.html).
+4. Your map will be available in the `gh-pages` branch, at [`./output-map.html`](https://benjasanchez.github.io/map-runs/output-map.html).

 ## Credits